 Established: The program was established in 1965 nationally and 1968 locally.

-Funding We Bring to Our Community: In 2017, our budget was $7,680,886.
-Since the program’s inception, we’ve invested more than $130 million to our community.
+Funding We Bring to Our Community: Since the program’s inception, we’ve invested more than $130 million to our community.

 HSCDP operates twelve centers throughout Lake and Mendocino Counties.
 We collaborate with many agencies within the two-county service area, including The Mendocino County Department of Health & Human Services, Department of Social Services, First 5, SELPA, MPIC, Easter Seals, Redwood Coast Regional Center, Rural Communities Child Care, Foster Grandparents, Garden’s Project, Community Health Clinics and many more.